qtsky89/qtsky89.github.io/_posts/2024-10-03-why-i-choose-funtional-options-pattern-instead-of-builder-pattern-for-golang.md

 ## Builder pattern

-I could use the builder pattern to create the Document struct.
+I could use the Builder pattern to create the Document struct.

 First, let's define the builder interface.